ocaml/odoc/notes/testable_examples.md

 ## Requirements

+- In the common case users should be able to execute all the code blocks in a single environment.
+This behaviour should be the default.
+- It should be possible to assign different environments to code blocks.
+Code blocks with the same environment will be executed in the same toplevel session.
 - Allow the errors to be highlighted in examples in the original file.
 Might require https://github.com/ocaml/odoc/issues/147
 - Produce `.corrected` files to allow dune (or other build systems) to support